The Internal Audit Department’s mission is Analyzing Education Independently and Objectively for Utah.

 To expedite a preliminary analysis of reported items and requests, when you report a concern please provide as much information and documentation as possible.
 This could include:

-After a preliminary analysis, your request may then be incorporated into the Internal Audit Department risk assessment and audit plan process for approval by the Audit Committee.
+After a preliminary analysis, your request may then be incorporated into the USBE risk management process for assignment and mitigation, or priority as an audit.